JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Measuring spoon (Image credit: Future / Dan Fauzi)

 What makes the GIGA 10 look so stunning is the spout system.
-It features dual spouts and a milk dispenser, with lights that illuminate your cup whilst the coffee is brewed.
-The spout system and above components are finished with a shiny, metallic exterior that highlights the steam in quite an attractive fashion, particularly as the hot milk is being poured.
-The spouts are height and width adjustable too, which is a big help when accommodating different-sized cups.
+It features dual spouts and a milk dispenser, with lights illuminating your cup while the coffee is brewed.
+The spout system and the above components are finished with a shiny, metallic exterior that highlights the steam in quite an attractive fashion, particularly as the hot milk is poured.
+The spouts are height and width adjustable, too, which is a big help when accommodating different-sized cups.

-The machine is built from what seems like a mixture of materials.
+The machine seems to be built from a mixture of materials.
 The Amazon listing notes the material as ceramic, but many components are made from plastic and what feels (and looks) like stainless steel.

-You can fit 20 ounces of coffee beans at once, but this is shared across two 10 oz grinders that aren't both used for the same coffees.
-If you're planning on making a flat white every morning, for example, only one of the 10 oz grinders will be utilised.
+You can fit 20 ounces of coffee beans at once, but this is shared across two 10 oz grinders that aren't used for the same coffee.
+For example, If you plan on making a flat white every morning, only one of the 10 oz grinders will be utilized.

 JURA GIGA 10 coffee grinders and containers